robric/wiki-contrail-controller/Flow-processing.md

 An overview of packet parsing is given below,

-        - Decapsulate packet if dmac matches vhost-mac and destination-ip matches agent ip-address on fabric Decapsulate the pacekt if it has tunnel headers
+    - Packet received from fabric-interface ?
+        - Validate Outer Ethernet header
+            - Dest-MAC should be that of fabric-interface
+        - Validate outer IP header
+            - Dest-IP should be that of vhost interface
+        - Extract MPLS Label/VxLan-ID from the tunnel
+        - Strip Tunnel header
+        - Is tunnel-type MPLSoGRE or MPLSoUDP
+            - If MPLS label points to layer3 next-hop
+                - Do "IP Parsing"
+            - Else
+                - Do "Ethernet Parsing"
+        - Is tunnel-type VxLAN
+            - Do "Ethernet Parsing"
+    - Packet received from a VM ?
+        - Do "Ethernet Parsing"

+    Ethernet Parsing:
+    - Do lookup into bridge-table for dest-mac
+        - If dest-mac hits route with receive-nh
+            - Mark flow as L3-Flow
+        - Else
+            - Mark flow as L2-Flow
+        - Parse VLAN header if present
+    - Do "IP Parsing"

+    IP Parsing:
-        - If packet is TCP/UDP/SCTP packet
+    - If protocol is TCP/UDP/SCTP
-            Pick port-numbers from L4 header
+        - Set source-port and dest-port based on L4 headers
-        - If packet is ICMP echo request
+    - If protocol is ICMP
+        - If ICMP Echo packet
-            Set sport = ICMP Echo request indentifier
+            - Set source-port = ICMP Identifier
-        - If packet is ICMP error
+        - If ICMP Destination Unreachable
-            Parse inner payload to get the 5 tuple
+            - Set 5-tuple from the inner payload of ICMP packet

 ### Flow Module
-Flow module consits of following sub-modules
+Flow module implements horizontal scaling to support high flow rates.
+By default, it there are 4 "partitions".
+Each partition can run in parallel to other partitions.
+Flows are distributed to partitions by hashing 5-tuple in the packet.
+Only the forward flow trapped by vrouter is hashed to find the partition.
+The reverse flow will always use same partition as forward flow.

+Each flow partition runs following sub-module in sequence,
 - Flow Handler
 - Flow Table Management
 - Index Management
 - Flow KSync

-The Flow Module runs in multiple threads to support horizontal scaling.
-Flows are distributed across the threads by hashing 5-tuple in the packet.
-Flow module ensures that both forward and reverse flows are always in the same partition.

 #### Flow Handler
 Flow Handler receives parsed packet from Packet Handler module.